Djmr5/Iot-LosMerengues/README.md

 ### STEP 2

 **Updated Installation Documentation**
+[Here](https://www.youtube.com/channel/UCFnfEv69GhJT3s-khTIS3qw) is the YouTube Channel with the videos regarding the 2do STEP deliverables.
 [![ClientMQTTYoutube](https://img.youtube.com/vi/fVMFK4tlKYw/0.jpg)](https://www.youtube.com/embed/fVMFK4tlKYw)

 ### STEP 3

+**Updated Installation Documentation**
+[Here](https://www.youtube.com/channel/UCFnfEv69GhJT3s-khTIS3qw) is the YouTube Channel with the videos regarding the 3rd STEP deliverables.

 ### STEP 4

+The link to our presentation slides.
+Video of the presentation.
+Text file with the Address of the GitHub project

 <!-- ABOUT THE PROJECT -->
 ## About The Project